 Wendy is married to a local pastor in San Diego and has three children.

-Victor began his career with the Red Cross in Feb.
-2011, serving as the Regional Disaster Officer for Western Pennsylvania region.
-Victor led the entire disaster workforce in the region, where the Red Cross responds to more than 1,400 home fires and other disasters every year.
-He led 2,000 volunteers and 18 staff members in providing disaster relief for a 28 county region alone.
+Victor began his career with the Red Cross in 2011, serving as the Regional Disaster Officer for the Western Pennsylvania Region, covering 28 counties.
 He also held roles as a Regional Disaster Response Manager and in External Relations.

-With more than 20 years of operational leadership experience in businesses and nonprofit industries, Roosen is skilled in volunteer recruitment, training and motivation.
-Victor’s disaster leadership experience includes serving in the Operations Management activity for national relief operations in West Virginia, Pennsylvania, Mississippi, New York, New Jersey and South Carolina.
-He also served as the Disaster Operation Director for the flooding relief efforts across Western Pennsylvania during the summers of 2013 and 2014.
+With more than 23 years of operational leadership experience in businesses and nonprofit industries, Victor is skilled in program development and management as well as workforce management and motivation.
+Victor’s disaster leadership experience includes serving in Operations Management for in numerous national relief operations across the mid-Atlantic and southeast United States.
+He also served as the Disaster Operation Director for flooding relief efforts across Western Pennsylvania.

-Prior to joining the Red Cross in 2011, Roosen worked as a managing member for the RMA Investor Group, LLC in Los Angeles in real estate investment and property management.
-He also held leadership positions with various other companies throughout Southern California, including serving as regional vice president of ADECCO INC. in Los Angeles.
+Prior to joining the Red Cross, Victor worked as the managing member for RMA Investor Group, LLC, a Los Angeles-based real estate investment and property management firm.
+He also held leadership positions with various companies throughout Southern California, including regional vice president of Adecco Technical in Los Angeles and San Diego.

-Victor served as the Vice President of the PA Volunteer Agencies Active in Disaster (VOAD), and on the boards of Medical Disaster Response, Inc. and the Pittsburgh Marathon.
-He was also a member of the Pittsburgh based Minority Emergency Preparedness Task Force.
+Victor previously served as the Vice President of the Pennsylvania Voluntary Organizations Active in Disaster (VOAD), and on the boards of Medical Disaster Response, Inc. and the Pittsburgh Marathon.
+He was also a member of the Pittsburgh-based Minority Emergency Preparedness Task Force.

 Victor holds a bachelor’s degree in Psychology from Brigham Young University (BYU).
-A native of California, he is proud to be back.
+A native of California, he is thrilled to be home.

-Curt Luthye is the Regional Volunteer Services Officer for the San Diego/Imperial Counties Chapter of the American Red Cross.
-He leads in recruiting and engaging a workforce of more than 1,300 volunteers.
+Curt Luthye is the Regional Volunteer Services Officer for the American Red Cross of San Diego/Imperial Counties.
+He leads in recruiting and engaging a workforce of more than 2,000 volunteers.
 Curt develops volunteer leadership to serve in all areas of the Red Cross.

 Previously, Curt served as a senior manager in Disaster Services at the Red Cross.
-Specializing in mass care, spiritual care, and information & Planning, Curt helped lead eleven national-level disaster responses, including California wildfires; the Oso, WA mudslide; Moore, OK tornadoes; and Hurricane Sandy.
+Specializing in mass care, spiritual care and information & planning, Curt helped lead 11 national-level disaster responses, including California wildfires, the mudslide in Oso, Wash., tornado recovery in Moore, Okla., and Hurricane Sandy.
 Locally, Curt created two regional conferences focused on serving people with access and functional needs, resulting in the San Diego County Access and Functional Needs work group, designed to serve the whole community.
 In 2013, Curt kick-started the Prepare San Diego initiative, more than doubling the first year goal with more than 250,000 disaster preparedness actions taken.

 Prior to the Red Cross, Curt served nine years as a minister with the Church of the Nazarene’s Caribbean regional office, helping both to strengthen local leadership development and coordinate hundreds of volunteer teams that built churches, homes, schools, and medical facilities in 20 Caribbean countries.
 He also served in Haiti during the earthquake response in 2010, overseeing volunteer teams who came to assist with rebuilding.

-Curt graduated from Southern Nazarene University and has a Master of Divinity (M.Div) from Nazarene Theological Seminary.
+Curt graduated from Southern Nazarene University and has a Master’s of Divinity from Nazarene Theological Seminary.
 He is committed to people, and his goal is to create meaningful opportunities for people to give back to their communities.

-The American Red Cross WIC program serves 35,000 people per month, providing them with nutrition education and breastfeeding support, along with checks for healthy foods and referrals to valuable community resources.
-Also at the American Red Cross, Ann supported military families during emergencies by managing its Service to the Armed Forces program before joining WIC in 2008.
-Prior to entering the non-profit sector, Ann worked at Xerox for 17 years.
-Ann had a well-rounded career at Xerox which included seven years in Human Resources, two in Finance, and eight in Operations Management.
-She received her B.S. in Management from St. John Fisher Coll ege in Rochester, NY, and her M.S. in Executive Leadership (2011) from the University of San Diego.
+Prior to entering the non-profit sector, Ann worked at Xerox for 17 years where she had a well-rounded career, including seven years in Human Resources, two years in Finance and eight years in Operations Management.
+She received her B.S. in Management from St. John Fisher College in Rochester, N.Y. and earned her M.S. in Executive Leadership from the University of San Diego in 2011.

-Maureen Kilkenny is the Communications Director for the American Red Cross of San Diego/Imperial Counties.
-As the Communications Director, Maureen is responsible for all internal and external communications, media relations, social media and disaster public affairs for the local chapter.
-In her role, Maureen increases public awareness of the Red Cross mission and raises the visibility of the Red Cross to help communities understand how to access Red Cross services and programs.
+Emily Cox is the Regional Communications Director for the American Red Cross of San Diego/Imperial Counties.
+Emily is responsible for the region’s internal and external communications, media relations, social media and disaster public affairs.

 Steven Stuckey, Vice Chair